tomfieber/tomfieber.github.io/docs/references/cheatsheets/NoSQL/index.md

 - **Principle of Least Privilege:** The user account that the web application uses to connect to the database should have the minimum permissions necessary.
 For example, if a part of your application only needs to **read** user profiles, its database account shouldn't have permission to **delete** them.
 This won't prevent an injection, but it dramatically limits the damage an attacker can do if they find one.

 ---

-# Resources
+## Practice Resources

 Here are 4 excellent and free resources where you can safely and legally practice NoSQL injection.
 Most of these are easily run locally using Docker.

-1. **OWASP Juice Shop**
+### 1. OWASP Juice Shop

 - **What it is:** This is probably the most popular modern web application for security training.
 It's an intentionally insecure web shop full of vulnerabilities, including several NoSQL injection challenges.
 The challenges range from basic login bypasses to more advanced data exfiltration.
 - **Why it's great:** It puts the vulnerabilities in the context of a real-world application.
 You have to find the vulnerable input fields first before you can exploit them.
 - **How to get it:** It has an official Docker image that is incredibly easy to run.
 Just search for `owasp/juice-shop` on Docker Hub or follow the simple instructions on their official site.

-2. **PortSwigger Web Security Academy**
+### 2. PortSwigger Web Security Academy

 - **What it is:** This is a free, online learning platform created by the makers of Burp Suite.
 It provides dozens of high-quality, interactive labs that target specific vulnerabilities.
 - **Why it's great:** Their NoSQL injection labs are fantastic.
 They walk you through detecting the vulnerability, bypassing logins, and even exploiting syntax variations.
 It's all browser-based, so there's no local setup required.
 - **How to get it:** Simply register for a free account on the [PortSwigger website](https://portswigger.net/web-security) to get access to all the labs.

-3. **NoSQLGoat**
+### 3. NoSQLGoat

 - **What it is:** This is a project from OWASP specifically designed to be a vulnerable-by-design application for learning NoSQL injection.
 It's less of a broad "find the vulnerability" game and more of a focused shooting range for NoSQLi.
 - **Why it's great:** It's hyper-focused on our topic.
 It covers a wide variety of injection types and scenarios related to MongoDB.
 - **How to get it:** It's available on GitHub and can be easily deployed using the provided Docker instructions.

-4. **Hack The Box & TryHackMe**
+### 4. Hack The Box & TryHackMe

 - **What they are:** These are online platforms where you can hack into retired, realistic machines in a CTF (Capture The Flag) style.
 They aren't just single web apps, but often entire virtual machines with multiple services.
 - **Why they're great:** They provide the most realistic practice.
 You'll find NoSQL injection vulnerabilities as part of a larger chain of exploitation needed to compromise a system.
 Many retired machines and dedicated learning "rooms" on these platforms feature NoSQLi.
 - **How to get it:** Both platforms operate on a "freemium" model.
 You can access many retired machines and learning paths for free, with an optional subscription for more content.